khawley/my-talks/superposition2_2018-03-17/html-css_workshop.md

 Each `<li>` (list item) is part of the main `<ul>` (_unordered_ list)

-They are grouped together, and shown as a bulleted list
+^They are grouped together, and shown as a bulleted list

 ---
 # Code it - <ol>, <li>